Council Hall

 The king and the great council refuse.

-“The others were only defending themselves!”
+“The other soldiers were only defending themselves!”

 Late at night, led by B’tzel, the guilds find and kidnap the soldiers and masters who came to B’tzel’s house.